 WEST (Pro) WEST (Con) EAST (Pro) EAST (Con) Rail Access Can handle traffic from all four directions via use of west side reception siding loop.
 Requires reception sidings in terminal to accommodate trains from west / south access approach track is of insufficient length to accommodate a reception siding prior to terminal without blocking west reception loop siding.
 Can handle traffic from all four directions via use of west side reception loop.
 Approach track from west / south & western Loop - can double up as reception siding - so terminal footprint on east side can be smaller than west side.
 Reception sidings for north / east approach traffic for terminal on east side can be eliminated as West side reception sidings can fulfil this role and for south / east traffic approach track can act as reception siding and still allow west side reception sidings to function while train is paused prior to entry to terminal.
 No direct north connection without use of western side reception loop, SSI prevents possible connection alignment.
-Broad Traffic Generation - N/A - Not related to spa Road Access (Dependent on Development Phasing) requires a box tunnel to be constructed for subsequent stages for site to reach west side to achieve viable levels of up of A573 and subsequent stages development and to mitigate traffic impact of A49 for initial Allow for re-alignment of A573 and stopping up of A573 and avoidance of use of A49 for initial stage of development. to connect to west side to achieve viable Environment Lower requirement for amount of Green Belt release.
+Broad Traffic Generation - N/A - Not related to spatial location of terminal.
+Road Access (Dependent on Development Phasing) Allows for A49 to be used at start up - but requires a box tunnel to be constructed for subsequent stages for site to reach volumes required for financial viability.
+Requires box tunnel to connect east side and west side to achieve viable levels of development and to mitigate traffic impact on local highway network.
+Allow for re-alignment of A573 and stopping up of A573 and avoidance of use of A49 for initial stage of development.
+Requires box tunnel to connect to west side to achieve viable levels of development.
+Environment Lower requirement for amount of Green Belt release.
 Allows for the majority of the rail activities to be away from residential areas and for all HGV road access to be via A579 (M6 J22) from start up.
 Higher requirement for amount of Green Belt release.